beego/beedoc/en-US/install/bee.md

 # Introduction to bee tool

-Bee tool is a project for help develope beego rapidly.
-With bee tool we can crate, auto compile and reload, develop, test, and deploy beego applications easily.
+Bee tool is a project for help develop beego rapidly.
+With bee tool we can create, auto compile and reload, develop, test, and deploy beego applications easily.

 ## Installing bee tool